-- Add or change at least one (optional) policy statement, course intro, grading description, design/layout approach, or other "front matter" element: you can create your own brand new, or "mashup" from another teacher's syllabus. - Add to the daily schedule: note where your three-day plan fits in and sketch in at least 3-6 additional major learning goals or activities for other class days during the semester.
+- Add or change at least one (optional) policy statement, course intro, grading description, or other "front matter" element: you can create your own brand new, or "mashup" from another teacher's syllabus.
+(Don't change/delete a required policy statement.) - Expand the daily schedule: Modify at least 10-15 days' worth to match your major projects.
+Note where your three-day plan fits in and sketch in activities for other class days during the semester.
 (Consider the Full Circle lists as well as the DTs and Kindles as you look for options.) - Optional: Add a notation about a Major Change you're considering at this point but haven't had time to develop.
 Ask readers your questions about the effects of this change.

-Reflective writing (1-2 paragraphs): Practice hat-switching, and look for four ways people can connect with as well as resist or question your syllabus.
-1. Where do you most strongly connect with it? question it?
-2. Where might a student most strongly connect with or question it?
-3. Where might a memorable teacher from your past feel most at home, or most surprised?
-4. Which composition theory/theorist is most in tune with (part of) this syllabus, and which one questions (or is questioned by) it?
+Reflective writing (1-2 paragraphs): First: Identify what you modified: how is this syllabus "more you"?
+Where does it still not fit?
+Second: Practice hatswitching, and look for three ways other people can connect with as well as resist or question your syllabus.
+1. Where might a student most strongly connect with or question it?
+2. Where might a memorable teacher from your past feel most at home, or most surprised?
+3. Which composition theory/theorist is most in tune with (part of) this syllabus, and which one questions (or is questioned by) it?